Recent Contributions to Theories of Discrimination: Discriminatory Institutional Design

 \section{Discriminatory Institutional Design}

-The papers in section \ref{sec:norms} illustrate one way of thinking about ``institutional discrimination,'' where the institutions are social norms that people follow simply \emph{because they are the norm}, and breaking a social norm may be associated to some future punishment.
-These discriminatory norms at times reduce overall social welfare, inducing people to coordinate on ``bad'' equilibria.
-But disparate treatment across ``equal'' agents can also be welfare-enhancing (though not necessarily fair), for example in Eeckhout's (2006) model of long-term partnerships.

-In this section, we take the perspective of a mechanism designer (a manager, or a regulator, for example), who wishes to set rules that guide people's behavior in an institution with the goal of maximizing some objective, be it some notion of welfare, or profit.
+In this section, we take the perspective of a mechanism designer (a manager, or a regulator, for example), who wishes to set rules that guide people's behavior in an institution with the goal of maximizing some objective, be it some notion of welfare, efficiency, or profit.
 The papers reviewed here show that, in different contexts, asymmetric mechanisms can be optimal because they improve the overall incentives when agents have hidden actions -- for example, choose to engage in criminal activity or exert effort at their job.
-Further, they also demonstrate that asymmetric mechanisms can also be used to coordinate the actions of multiple agents within an organization.
+They also demonstrate that asymmetric mechanisms can be used to coordinate the actions of multiple agents within an organization.
+This perspective introduces the idea that discrimination in institutions can exist \emph{by design} to serve the purpose ascribed to the designer.

-Before starting, I want to make a strong cautionary remark about how these papers \emph{should} be read.
-All of them find that, for one reason or another, it may be gainful for a mechanism designer to use mechanisms that treat ``effectively-equal'' agents differently.
-In other words, these papers delineate situations and motives such that one should (or would like to) \emph{discriminate}.
-But what these papers \emph{do not} say is which groups should be discriminated against, or how each agent should be allocated across the ``better''- or ``worse''-treated groups.